 Research conducted by the Insurance Council of Australia shows that 70 per cent of businesses fail after a major loss such as a fire, storm or flood.
 So it’s a good idea to ask yourself, ‘Is my business protected against the all the risks?’
 One of the main reasons that businesses are underinsured and not insured is that owners and managers lack information on the risks their business face and how to protect against these.
-The first step is to look at the risk areas covered by insurance.
+The first step is to look at the risk areas covered by small business insurance.

 Buildings, content and stock are crucial to most businesses.
 Is all your property covered?
-If so, are your levels of business insurance coverage sufficient to cover the true costs of replacing what’s lost?
+If so, are your levels of small business insurance coverage sufficient to cover the true costs of replacing what’s lost?

 Business interruption insurance

 Business operations can be disrupted for many reasons — natural disaster, fire, broken or damaged equipment.
 Could your business survive if your income suddenly stopped?

 Machinery breakdown insurance

 From manufacturing to restaurants, machinery is at the core of many businesses.
 But it can be easy to overlook the effects that loss of equipment — such as a production line in a factory, refrigeration in a warehouse, and an espresso machine in a café — can have on a business.
 Depending on the business, it might take days or weeks to get the operations back to normal.
 What would happen if your essential equipment suddenly went down?

 This covers a broad range of risks involving people and entities.
 These include personal injury if customers are injured on your property or from using your products.
 Other areas include advertising liability and damage to (or loss of use) of the property of others.
 Technically, broadform liability is public liability insurance that includes product liability.
 Have you thought about the risks that arise from interacting with your customers and other businesses?